TodePond/SandPond/README.md

 * Implement demon horde sort.
 * Add panning to camera controls.
 * Try making different Worlds resolve rules in different web workers.
 * Let the user change the opacity of different elements on the fly.
+Highlight elements that you hover over in the menu.
 * Allow different size atoms.
 * ADD VR SUPPORT.